One in three people is diagnosed with cancer in their lifetime.

 If you are old enough, you may remember roller skating parties with disco music being the height of popularity.
 Well, roller rinks are still here, and more and more people have started enjoying them again.
 If you have a local roller rink, your team can set up a time for a private party and ask for a discount from the owner.
 Promote the party online and let your friends and family know they can skate for a cure!

-Dinner and a movie is something everyone can enjoy.
+Dinner and a movie are something everyone can enjoy.
 Find a location to watch your favorite film and eat a delicious meal.
 You can sell tickets or simply ask for a donation.
 This party does not have to cost much either.
 Invite people to your home and make the meal yourself.
-You can even hold this event online (link this to virtual fundraisers article).
+You can even hold this event online.

 Trivia games can be a blast for people of all ages.
 Your relay team can hold a trivia game in your home or even online.
 Ask questions about cancer research or pick a subject unique to your team.
 Sell tables or charge a nominal fee for participation.